-The job of the pallbearers is to carry the casket between the hearse and the funeral location(s).
+The job of the pallbearers is to carry the coffin or casket between the hearse and the funeral location(s).
 This could take place over several steps if visitation, funeral, and burial are all public events in separate places.
 Sometimes, the pallbearers lift the casket onto and off of a rolling gurney, rather than carrying it any distance.

 Regardless, you will be partially responsible for at least briefly carrying a heavy casket alongside several other pallbearers.
 If you don’t think you’re physically capable of doing this, you should make it known when you’re asked to be a pallbearer.
 The family might designate you an honorary pallbearer instead, in which case you would walk next to or behind the casket as the other pallbearers carry it.
 This is still a position of honor.

 If you’re concerned that your hands might get sweaty while you’re carrying the casket, you might consider wearing gloves to prevent them from slipping.

 While you’re lifting and carrying the casket, it’s a good idea to walk slowly for two reasons.
 First, this is a respectful way to proceed, whereas hurrying suggests you don’t care about the job at hand.
 Second, you’ll be carrying that heavy casket at a funeral while walking very close to the other pallbearers.
 If you’re trying to move too quickly or take unnecessarily large steps, you might jostle another pallbearer or step on their heel.